anergictcell/hpo/README.md

         // do something with disease
     }

+    // iterate orpha diseases
+    for disease in ontology.orpha_diseases() {
+        // do something with disease
+    }

     // get a single HPO term using HPO ID let hpo_id = HpoTermId::try_from("HP:0000123").unwrap();
     let term = ontology.hpo(hpo_id);